confluentinc/ksql/design-proposals/klip-33-key-format.md

 required, then the limitation precludes ksqlDB as a solution.

-As well as unsupported _input_ key formats, ksqlDB is equally precluded should a solution require the _output_ to have a non-`KAFKA` key format. ksqlDB is already often used as the glue between disparate systems, even though it is limited to changing the _values_ format and structure.
+As well as unsupported _input_ key formats, ksqlDB is equally precluded should a solution require the _output_ to have a non-`KAFKA` key format. ksqlDB is often used as the glue between disparate systems, even though it is limited to changing the _values_ format and structure.
 Supporting other key formats opens this up to also transforming the key into a different format.

 In some cases users are able to work around this limitation.
 This may involve changing upstream code, or introducing pre-processing, or, in the case of Connect, using SMTs to convert the key format.
 All